ballerina-platform/module-ballerina-sql/ballerina/Module.md

 3. Local, shareable connection pool

-   If you create a record of the `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
-The JDBC module sample below shows how the global connection pool is used.
+   If you create a record of the `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, a shared connection pool will be created for each set of clients that connects to the same database instance with the same set of properties.
+The `jdbc` module sample below shows how the global connection pool is used.

     ```ballerina
     sql:ConnectionPool connPool = {maxOpenConnections: 5};